5004-SEA-Fa24-Geeng/payroll-gen-chenhbb8/README.md

 Link to Assignment on Github: https://github.com/5004-SEA-Fa24-Geeng/payroll-gen-chenhbb8.git

 How many hours did it take you to complete this assignment (estimate)?
+20-22 hr

 Did you collaborate with any other students/TAs/Professors?
 If so, tell us who and in what capacity.